-We are the premier maneuver force comprised of the best trained, best led, best equipped, and most lethal mounted warriors in the world.
-Soldiers first, we are experts in the art of maneuver warfare, reconnaissance and security operations, and the employment of combined arms and joint capabilities on the battlefield.
+We are the premier mounted maneuver force comprised of the best trained, best led, best equipped, and most lethal Tankers and Scouts in the world.
+Soldiers first, we are experts in the art of maneuver warfare; mounted and dismounted reconnaissance and security operations; and the employment of combined arms and joint capabilities on the battlefield.

-Armor and Cavalry troopers thrive in conditions of ambiguity, uncertainty, and complexity; are comfortable away from the main body - out front or on the flanks - and decisive when leading it.
-We always seek opportunities to seize, retain, or exploit the initiative; create and preserve freedom of action for our force while denying the enemy options.
-Armor and Cavalry leaders combine the superior capabilities of our equipment with the ingenuity of our Troopers to find, fix, close with and destroy the enemies of our Nation through combinations of mobility, precise, lethal, and overwhelming firepower, and devastating shock effect.
+Armor and cavalry troopers thrive in conditions of ambiguity, uncertainty, and complexity; comfortable away from the main body --- out front or on the flanks --- and decisive when leading it.
+We operate with a mission command mentality always seeking opportunities to seize, retain, and exploit the initiative; creating and preserving freedom of action for our force while denying the enemy options.

+Armor and cavalry leaders combine the superior capabilities of our equipment with the ingenuity of our Troopers to find, fix, close with and destroy the enemies of our nation through combinations of mobility; precise, lethal, and overwhelming firepower; and devastating shock effect.